Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

 📌 **Data Source**
 *   **Source:** Superstore sample dataset (simulating global sales data).
-*   **Content:** Comprises three main data tables: `Orders`, `People` and `Returns`.
+*   **Content:** Comprises three main data tables: `Orders` (transaction details), `People` (regional personnel information), and `Returns` (returned transactions).
 *   **Time Period Analyzed:** 2011 - 2014.
 *   **Format:** Typically Excel (`.xlsx`) or CSV (`.csv`) files.

 📊 **Data Structure & Relationships**
 The Superstore dataset consists of structured tables.
-For this analysis, a relational data model was built in Power BI to connect the `Orders`, `People`, and `Returns` tables, enabling comprehensive analysis across different facets of the sales data.
+For this analysis, a relational data model was built in Power BI to connect the `Orders`, `People`, and `Returns` tables, enabling comprehensive analysis.
 Key relationships were established primarily using `Order ID` (to link `Orders` and `Returns`) and `Region` (to potentially link sales data with personnel).

 ---

 ## 🧠 Design Thinking Process
-This project applied **Design Thinking principles** to thoroughly understand stakeholder needs and define the dashboard's scope for strategic decision-making.
+This project applied **Design Thinking principles** to thoroughly understand stakeholder needs and define the dashboard's scope for strategic decision-making. *(Screenshots below illustrate key stages from the Design Thinking Excel workbook.)*

 1️⃣ **Empathize:** Understood Senior Management's challenges in viewing sales performance and their objectives for market expansion and product strategy.
 <p align="center">